★ Desert Mountain ★ Ultra-Luxury Golf Community

 What Is the Desert Mountain Scottsdale Real Estate Activity Profile?

-The Desert Mountain Scottsdale Real Estate Master Association assesses approximately $2,500 to $3,200 annually depending on village, covering 24-hour gate security, common-area maintenance, private trail network upkeep, and master association reserves.
+The Desert Mountain Scottsdale Real Estate Master Association assesses $2,500 to $3,200 annually depending on village, covering round-the-clock gate security, common-area maintenance, private trail network upkeep, and master association reserves.
 Sub-HOA fees (village-specific) range from $500 to $3,000 annually.
 Club dues are separate and run $1,800 to $2,400 monthly depending on membership category.
-Active builders include several custom builders working on remaining Saguaro Forest and Apache Peak lots; build timelines run 18 to 30 months for full custom construction.
+6 active custom builders work remaining Saguaro Forest and Apache Peak lots; build timelines run 18 to 30 months for full custom construction.

 Recent notable Desert Mountain Scottsdale Real Estate closings (anonymized to the block level): an 8,685 square foot estate on Honda Bow Road traded above $8 million, a 6,169 square foot home on 109th Street closed at $4.3 million, and a Saguaro Forest contemporary closed in the high $7 million range during the trailing 12 months.
 The $10 million-plus tier saw three closings, including a Bing Hu-designed property in Sunset Canyon.
 Cash buyers continue to dominate the upper tier.